 - Inflammation of the membranes surrounding the brain and spinal cord (meningitis) after cochlear implant surgery.
 Vaccinations to reduce the risk of meningitis are generally given to adults and children before implantation.

 - Failure of device.
 Surgery may sometimes be needed to repair or replace a faulty internal device.

 How you prepare

-Cochlear implantation is done under general anesthesia, which means you or your child will be asleep during the procedure.
+Cochlear implant surgery is done under general anesthesia.
+This means you or your child will be in a sleep-like state during the procedure.
 You or your child might need to:

-- Temporarily stop taking certain medications or supplements for a certain amount of time
+- Stop taking certain medications or supplements for a certain amount of time

 - Avoid eating or drinking for a certain amount of time